rust-lang/rust-forge/src/policies/llm-usage.md

 All uses under "⚠️ Allowed with caveats" **must** disclose that an LLM was used.

 #### Experiment: LLM-created code changes
+We leave space open to experiment with LLMs to inform future policies.
-Solicited, non-critical, high-quality, well-tested, and well-reviewed code changes that are originally created by an LLM are allowed, with disclosure.
+Solicited, non-critical, high-quality, well-tested, and well-reviewed code changes that are originally created by an LLM are allowed, **with disclosure**.

 1. "Solicited" means that a reviewer has communicated *ahead of time* that they are willing to review an LLM-created PR.
     - ℹ️ New contributors cannot use an LLM unless they first talk with a reviewer.
           This must be the *same* reviewer who will be assigned to the PR.